11 Underrated LGBT Movies You Shouldn't Miss

 A deep dramedy about a bisexual woman from an Iranian family in modern America

-The story of bisexual Shirin who lives in New York under the wings of a traditional family was written and directed by Iranian Desiree Akhavan — who also happens to play the main character.
+The story of bisexual Shirin who lives in New York under the wings of a traditional family was written and directed by Iranian Desiree Akhavan.
+She’s mostly known for her second LGBTQ+ movie — The Miseducation of Cameron Post, whereas her first queer movie is still underrated.
+Desiree Akhavan identifies as bisexual and in Appropriate Behavior she happens to play the main character.
 The conflict of the heroine is based on Akhavan’s real life and touches on being an openly bisexual woman, the difficulty of being proudly yourself, trying to fit into the morals of your family, and living in a society that will always perceive you as "different”.
 The search for support in oneself becomes the central theme of Appropriate Behavior, where we can also see the influence of Richard Linklater and Lena Dunham.
 This is a very relatable and inspiring piece of work about finding the strength to resist social preconceptions, fully embracing yourself and your desires.

 Flesh (1968) Paul Morrissey